jasonhemann/20FA-2800/syllabus.md

 # Academic Integrity Policy

-We are certainly beholden to the academic integrity policies of Northeastern, the Khoury College, and the Department of Computer Science.
+We are certainly beholden to the academic integrity policies of Northeastern University, the Khoury College, and the Department of Computer Science.

 So, here's what I can do.
 Here's what I can't do.
 This is for your own